dreamstax/kai/README.md

-# Kai controller
+# Kai

-Kai extends Kubneretes by providing higher level resources that make it easy to deploy and share your inference pipelines.
+No frills pipelines

 ## Description
-The Kai controller automates the management and integration of [kai-gateway](https://github.com/dreamstax/kai-gateway) which enables users to easily define and leverage ineference pipelines.
+Kai automates the management and integration of [kai-piper](https://github.com/dreamstax/kai-piper) which enables users to easily define pipelines that leverage their existing services.
+Kai also defines several higher level resources on top of the Kubernetes API that make it easier to define, deploy and manage inference workloads.

-Inference workloads typically involve more than just predictions.
-There's pre processing steps, potentially multiple predictions, and post processing steps.
-A variety of solutions exist to accomplish this but most are bloated, add unnecessary complexity, and are not portable.

-Kai aims to be a simple and minimal solution for defining and deploying inference pipelines whether it be for local use, research, or production environments.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.

-### Local installation [WIP]
+### Local installation
 1. Clone this repository
 ```sh
 git clone https://github.com/dreamstax/kai && cd kai